 Kids have a place in the work of God’s Kingdom.
 In this lesson on service, children will learn how Jesus served his disciples and included them in his mission.
 This Sunday School lesson is based on Matthew 4:12-22.
 The printable PDF below includes all the lesson plan, coloring page, worksheets, and activities described on this page.
 Leave a comment to let us know how the lesson went in your church!

 As Jesus called his disciples, he was also committing himself to become their servant leader.
 This lesson shows Jesus’ humility and dedication to his disciples helped them learn how to serve.
-It is part 4 of the “Servanthood for Kids Series” we will be posting over the month of September.
+Use this lesson in Sunday School or Children’s Church.

 OBJECTIVE: To identify Jesus’ twelve disciples and learn that humility is one of the biggest qualities of a servant of Jesus Christ.

 MAIN IDEA: Jesus was a true servant for his disciples because he equipped and taught them how to become leaders of the church.

 SCRIPTURE PASSAGES: Matthew 4:12-22, Matthew 9:9, Mark 2:14, John 1:43 & 49-50, Matthew 10:2-4

 MATERIAL(S): Notebook paper, writing utensils, activity sheet (click to download)